rudabrah/Tempsensor_Nx/README.md

 # Tempsensor_Nx
-Kodetest for NxTech - i python
+Kodetest for NxTech - i python.

 This is a code test for a job interview.
-I am free to choose my own programing language, and so i fell on python as it is my go to for quick sollutions.
+I am free to choose my own programing language, and so i fell on python as it is my go to for quick solutions.
 Depending on the time i will try to solve it in C++ as well.

 Python - Use requests to handle the HTTP transfers.
 The library is quite easy to use and implement.